North American University: Academics

 NAU offers three bachelor's degree programs: Interdisciplinary Studies in Education, Computer Science, Criminal Justice and Business Administration.
 Bachelor's degree programs are organized under a different administrative department.
 NAU also offers five master's degree programs: M.Ed. in educational leadership, M.Ed. in Curriculum and Instruction, M.Ed. in School Counseling, MBA, and an M.S. in Computer Science.

 The university is accredited by the Accrediting Commission of Career Schools and Colleges and approved by Texas Higher Education Coordinating Board to award bachelor's and master's degrees.
 The Gulf Language School is accredited by The Commission on English Language Program Accreditation.

+In June 2023 the Southern Association of Colleges and Schools educational accreditor rejected the university's application for accreditation.
+The accreditor's board found NAU unable to comply with the board's standards for hiring full-time faculty, financial resources and financial documentation.

 Athletics

 The North American athletic teams are called the Stallions.
-The Athletic Director is Kenneth Apande.
-The university competes as a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing as an NAIA Independent within the Continental Athletic Conference, starting in the 2022–23 academic year (when the school joined the NAIA).
+The university competes as a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Red River Athletic Conference (RRAC) as an associate member since the 2023–24 academic year, while their football team competes as an associate member in the Sooner Athletic Conference.
+The Stallions previously competed as an NAIA Independent within the Continental Athletic Conference during the 2022–23 school year (when the school joined the NAIA).

-North American competes in eight intercollegiate varsity sports: Men's sports include basketball, football, track & field, and soccer; while women's sports include basketball, soccer, cross country and track & field.
-They are looking to add more sports in the near future.
-Esports, cheerleading, volleyball, and wrestling.
+North American competes in eight intercollegiate varsity sports: Men's sports include basketball, football, soccer and track & field; while women's sports include basketball, soccer, cross country and track & field.
+They are looking to add more sports in the near future: esports, cheerleading, volleyball, and wrestling.